axeluhl/sailing-analytics/wiki/info/landscape/creating-ec2-mongodb-image-from-scratch.md

+# Setting up an EC2 Image for a MongoDB Replica Set from Scratch

+## Image and Basic Packages

 Start with an Amazon Linux 2 AMI (HVM), SSD Volume Type - ami-0fad7378adf284ce0 (64-bit x86) image.

 Add the yum repository for MongoDB 3.6 by creating ``/etc/yum.repos.d/mongodb-org-3.6.repo`` as follow: